-Styles Apply Styles to your image.
+Layer Styles Apply layer styles to your image.

 Photo Effects Apply photo effects to your image.

 Each section displays thumbnail examples of the artwork or effects that you can add or apply to an image.
 Most sections offer a menu of category options and corresponding subcategories.